ikkez/F3-Sugar/Cortex/readme.md

 - limit
 - offset

 Use `DESC` and `ASC` flags for sorting fields, just like in SQL.
-Additional `group` settings might be handled in a future version.
+Additional `group` settings are currently just bypassed to the underlying mapper and should work dependant on the selected db engine.
+Any unification on that might be handled in a future version.

 ## Advanced Filter Techniques